GuyBarros/nomad0.10_release_blog_series/README.md

 In previous versions of Nomad when you wanted to specify the networking necessities of your service, all you needed to put in was the port and the bandwidth requirements(in MBits).
 Nomad 0.10.0 gives you a new configuration variable called **mode**. [from the documentation](https://www.nomadproject.io/docs/job-specification/network.html#network-parameters):

-> **mode (string: "host")** - Mode of the network.
+* **mode (string: "host")** - Mode of the network.
 The following modes are available:
->
-> **“none”** - Task group will have an isolated network without any network interfaces.
+  - **“none”** - Task group will have an isolated network without any network interfaces.
-> **“bridge”** - Task group will have an isolated network namespace with an interface that is bridged with the host.
+  - **“bridge”** - Task group will have an isolated network namespace with an interface that is bridged with the host.
 Note that bridge networking is only currently supported for the >docker, exec, raw_exec, and java task drivers.
-> **“host”** - Each task will join the host network namespace and a shared network namespace is not created.
+  - **“host”** - Each task will join the host network namespace and a shared network namespace is not created.
 This matches the current behavior in Nomad 0.9.

 In our MongoDB job, we want all traffic to go through Consul Connect.
-To achieve this need to configure the job to use **bridged** networking.
-We will need to move the network stanza from he **task** and move it to the **group** stanza.
+To achieve this we need to configure the job to use **bridged** networking.
+We will need to move the network stanza from the **task** and move it to the **group** stanza.

 ##### Mongodb.nomad:
 ```bash